flipkart-incubator/dropwizard-guicier/README.md

-# Dropwizard-Guicier
+# Dropwizard-Guicier (Dropwizard with Guice)
 ## About

-This is a fork of [HubSpot/dropwizard-guicier](https://github.com/HubSpot/dropwizard-guicier) with following modifications:
+This is a fork of [HubSpot/dropwizard-guicier](https://github.com/HubSpot/dropwizard-guicier) and [Squarespace/jersey2-guice](https://github.com/Squarespace/jersey2-guice) with following improvements:

   * Significant reduction in dependency footprint
   * Reduction in inter-dependency conflicts (hence, lesser chances of [jar hell](https://dzone.com/articles/what-is-jar-hell))
-  * Compatilibity with latest versions of Dropwizard
+  * Compatibility with latest versions of Dropwizard

 ## Usage
-Add this library (`dropwizard-guicier`) as dependency:
+Add this library as dependency:

 ```xml
 <dependencies>